cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 Since grouping and filtering by a time dimension is quite a common case, Cube.js provides a convient shortcut to pass a dimension and a filter as a `timeDimension` property.

   - `dimension`: Time dimension name.
-  - `dateRange`: An array of dates with the following format `YYYY-MM-DD`, e.g. `2015-01-01`, if only one date specified the filter would be set exactly to this date.
+  - `dateRange`: An array of dates with the following format `YYYY-MM-DD` or in `YYYY-MM-DDTHH:mm:ss.SSS` format.
+Dates in `YYYY-MM-DD` format padded to start and end of day if used in start and end of date range interval accordingly.
+If only one date specified it's equivalent to passing two same dates as a date range.
 You can also pass a string instead of array with relative date range, for example: `last quarter` or `last 360 days`.
   - `granularity`: A granularity for a time dimension.
 It supports following values `hour`, `day`, `week`, `month`, `year`.
 If you pass `null` to the granularity, the Cube.js will only perform a filtering by specified time dimension, without grouping.

 ```js